notamedclosed/inav/README.md

 If you are not familiar iNav Radar please check out the following RCGroups thread.
 [RCGroups](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems)

 Radar was designed around analog.
-It currently does not work on stock for DJI.
-For DJI we have to do things a little different, you get something that looks like this:
+It currently does not work on stock iNav for the DJI FPV system.
+For DJI we have to do things a little different, with this fork you get something that looks like this:
 ![RADAR](https://imgur.com/s4t1Z3Bl.jpg)

+## HOW TO READ

+The red circle was the aircraft we were following, the circle was added after.
+Since DJI doesn't capture the OSD it is hard to show this process.

+The DJI craft name will output something like the following string:

+"A ↗ D11 A15"

+A is the craft ID.  iNav Radar goes A-D based on start time.
+First craft gets slot A, then B, etc.

+↗ is the pointer to the target aircraft

+D is the distance in 10's of your selected unit.
+So Feet or Meters.
+IE this shows 110 Feet.

+A15 is the relative height (not working correctly).
+No sign means above you, - is below you.
+Then the relative height in your selected units.
+So this is 15 feet.

 Oliver_C is the original developer of iNav Radar.
 He has nicely hosted some builds of 3.0.2 with the DJI fork available here.